-- 1) Cycle the boiler on by generating a heat request.
-(See Section 3.10) - 2) Place the boiler in operation at the high fire setting. - 3) Smoothly close the downstream manual isolation valve to reduce the gas flow and cause flame failure. - 4) The display will show LOCKING FLAME FAILURE indicating a flame failure.
+- 1. Cycle the boiler on by generating a heat request.
+(The method for this will depend on your boiler configuration.
+See Section 3.10) - 2.
+Place the boiler in operation at the high fire setting BNR TEST MODE HI. - 3.
+Smoothly close the downstream manual isolation valve to reduce the gas flow and cause flame failure. - 4 The display will show LOCKING FLAME FAILURE indicating a flame failure.
 The lockout will remain until the control is reset.